-The college continues to build up its general reserves to £7.6m (previous year - £5.2m).
+The college maintained its general reserves at £7.4m (previous year - £7.6m).
 This is part of the longer term estates strategy of reconfiguration.

-3.4 Financial Plan 2007-08
+3.4 Financial Plan 2008-09

-The forecast for 2007/08 predict a small deficit, mainly due to an increase in staff costs and a reduction in European grant income.
+The forecast for 2008/09 predict a small deficit, mainly due to an increase in staff costs and a reduction in European grant income.